Acorn squash pasta is pasta with a sweet and buttery roasted acorn squash sauce, sausage, red pepper and parmesan cheese.

 - Cook pasta according to directions and reserve 1 cup of pasta cooking water right before straining.

 - Return drained pasta to the pot, and toss with the butter.

 - Cut acorn squash into half and scoop out inside seeds and pulp.

-- Fry ground sausage until halfway browned, add onion and garlic and saute until sausage is crispy and onions are caramelized.
+- Fry ground sausage until browned, add garlic and scoop out cooked acorn squash pulp, and sauté until sausage is crispy and the squash is broken up.